0o0ethicalhacker0o0/SDLC-Repo/README.md

 You can scope the agent to a specific org, team, or repo set, aligning with internal data classification and regulatory boundaries.

 Auditable actions and decisions
-All security insights, recommendations, and (optionally) automated actions are logged to create a defensible audit trail.
+All security insights, recommendations, and (optionally) automated actions are (can) be logged to create a defensible audit trail for enterprise level environements.